 To help build a picture of me: I am a fellow working from my home workshop, I'm my own boss :).
-I custom make individual swords, doing all the work by hand and paying very close attention to detail to ensure my pieces are crafted with excellence.
-I make only 10 to 15 swords each year.
-Slow and steady making sure the work is done to my best standard, working only when I'm in the right creative head space.
+I custom make my swords one at a time, and by myself for the most part.
+I do all the work by hand and pay very close attention to detail to ensure my pieces are crafted with excellence.
+I make only 10 to 15 swords each year, among other oddments.
+I work slow and steady, sure the work is done to my best standard, working only when I'm in the right creative head space.

 All of the swords I make are REAL swords.
 Fully functional.
 Built for durability, and to perform as a live sword for performance cutting.
 They are not toys, wallhangers, or stage props.
 They are built to perform to their purpose, with excellent heat treatment qualities and excellent blade and edge geometries.
 All blade steel stock used is brand new 9260 high carbon spring steel cut from the length.
 The blade and edge geometries are finely hand crafted to historical principles.
 I heat treat my blades in an electric kiln I built for my needs.

 Each piece has endured many hours at my hands, being crafted into it's final form.
-Through these hours at my hands I feel the result is true meeting of imagination and the form that lives within the wood and steel.
-Each piece is a true one off and unlike anything else.
+Through these hours at my hands I feel the result is true meeting of imagination, the human body, and the form that lives within the wood and steel.
+Each piece is a true one of a kind.

-Blades won't come with a mirror polish, but rather a hand sanded satin finish.
-Historical swords were not mirror finished, and today it's mainly lower end third world forges generally offer their swords in a power-buffed mirror polish, to suit the wallhanger market.
+My blades don't have a mirror polish, but rather a hand sanded satin finish.
 The satin finish is beneficial to maintenence throughthe sword's active life.

 Pommels and guards are sculpted by hand from solid blocks of mild steel or bronze, not cast en-masse.
 Grips have a wood core, crafted from Poplar or Beech, before they are leather covered.
 Though I love featuring hand carved exotic wood grips from Australia and around the world too.